pingcap/docs/reference/best-practices/java-app.md

 ### MyBatis

-[MyBatis](http://www.mybatis.org/mybatis-3/) is currently a popular Java data access framework.
-It is mainly used to manage SQL queries and complete the mapping of result sets and Java objects.
+[MyBatis](http://www.mybatis.org/mybatis-3/) is a popular Java data access framework.
+It is mainly used to manage SQL queries and complete the mapping between result sets and Java objects.
 MyBatis is highly compatible with TiDB.
 MyBatis rarely has problems based on its historical issues.

-Here we mainly focus on the following configurations.
+Here this document mainly focuses on the following configurations.

-#### Mapper parameter
+#### Mapper parameters

 MyBatis Mapper supports two parameters:

 - `select 1 from t where id = #{param1}` will be converted to `select 1 from t where id =?` as a Prepared Statement and be "prepared", and the actual parameter will be used for reuse.
-You can achieve the best performance when using this parameter with the previously mentioned Prepare connection parameters.
+You can get the best performance when using this parameter with the previously mentioned Prepare connection parameters.
 - `select 1 from t where id = ${param2}` will be replaced with `select 1 from t where id = 1` as a text file and be executed.
 If this statement is replaced with different parameters and is executed, MyBatis will send different requests for "preparing" the statements to TiDB.
 This might cause TiDB to cache a large number of Prepared Statements, and executing SQL operations this way has injection security risks.

 #### Dynamic SQL Batch